browserengineering/book/book/animations.md

 Let's write a simple animation using the `requestAnimationFrame` API [implemented in Chapter 12](scheduling.md#animating-frames).
-This animation lets us request that some JavaScript run on the next *frame*, and we can have that JavaScript change the page slightly.
+This animation lets us request that some JavaScript code run on the next *frame*, and we can have that code change the page slightly.
 To do this repeatedly, we'll need code like this:

 ``` {.javascript file=example-opacity-js}